 To become a registered Respiratory Therapist, one need only have an Associate’s Degree and it is very common for someone working in this field to already have their Bachelor of Science degree or higher.
 Once the proper training programs are completed, a Respiratory Therapist working in the United States will need to become licensed (except in the State of Alaska.)
 Requirements for licensure will vary by state.

-What Can You Expect From Respiratory Therapist Programs?
+What Can You Expect From the Courses?

-Most Respiratory Therapy Schools require students to complete approximate 2-years of specialized courses ranging from math and computer skills to general and advanced courses in Pharmacology, Cardiopulmonary and Respiratory subjects in order to receive their Associate of Science or Respiratory Therapist degree.
+Most schools require students to complete approximate 2-years of specialized courses ranging from math and computer skills to general and advanced courses in Pharmacology, Cardiopulmonary and Respiratory subjects in order to receive their Associate of Science or Respiratory Therapist degree.
 Students studying for these degree programs will develop the necessary skills required for advanced respiratory care techniques and learn about related diseases, patient assessment techniques and therapeutics.

 In all, students will complete an accredited program which includes approximately 100-125 credits taken over 4-6 semesters of learning, all of which can be completed locally or via online courses.
 Programs should be accredited by one of the following: